JustArtiom/wrapdactyl/README.md

 });
 server.on('expired', () => console.log('Token had expired'));
 server.on('disconnected', () => console.log('server disconnected'));

+// Connect to the server
+server.connect().catch(err => console.log(err));
 ```
+The function `server.connect()` is an async function that returns "true" if connected and throws an error in case it couldnt connect to the websocket. **It is preferable to put this function at the bottom, before you listen to events if you are going to await the function** otherwise it wont triger the event "connected".

 **Server Resource usage:**
 Retrieves resource utilization of the specified server